-Make no mistake about it, Dr Chris Maher's research over the past decade will have far reaching consequences for physiotherapists treating low back pain.
+Make no mistake about it, Dr Chris Maher's research over that past decade had far reaching consequences for physiotherapists treating low back pain.
 It may well be that, in the future, insurers will refuse to pay for such treatment.
 It is even possible that any physiotherapist treating low back pain may be charged with over-servicing.
 Perhaps it is time for clinicians and academics to come together and develop more meaningful research paradigms where the process of validation is addressed by defining the essential clinical questions?

-Since the early 1990's we have witnessed serious shortfalls in funding resources for health due to the demands of increasing burdens from an aging population or from the spread of serious disease (HIV and metabolic syndrome).
+Since the early 1990's we have witnessed serious shortfalls in funding resources for health due to the demands of increasing burdens from an aging population or from the spread of serious disease (metabolic syndrome).
 The physiotherapy profession as a whole have been extremely pre-emptive in their quest to validate the efficacy of their health management systems.
 Where major changes to health systems are imposed by policy committees, which do not represent the interests of all stake holders (clinicians, patients, insurers), then disenchantment and burn-out from all disempowered clinicians and patients are likely to follow.
 More alarmingly, this may have severe and far reaching consequences on the quality of treatment, early access to appropriate treatment and hence the future costs of health for many Australians.

 Clinical focus and to whom does the cost-benefit ratio belong?